aws-samples/aws-security-reference-architecture-examples/GENERAL-CONTRIBUTING-GUIDANCE.md

 ### Testing

-- [ ] GG-SOLUTION_TESTING1 = Test deploying the solution in a multi-account environment using AWS Landing Zone and Customizations for AWS Control
+- [ ] GG-SOLUTION_TESTING1 = Test deploying the solution in a multi-account environment using Customizations for
+      AWS Control Tower
 - [ ] GG-SOLUTION_TESTING2 = Test removing the solution in a multi-account environment following the provided
   instructions
 - [ ] GG-SOLUTION_TESTING3 = Have at least 1 peer review of the solution before submitting a merge/pull request